OpsOwns/DesktopEmail/README.md

 What is Protcol SMTP.

-New Ideas:
+# Future
--Add attachments after receive emails.
+- Add attachments after receive emails.
--change table maybe to tree?
+- change table maybe to tree?

 Thanks you for your attentions.